Fincontrollex

 MOIC (Multiple on Invested Capital)

-Total cash returned divided by total investment — your money multiple
+Total positive cash returned divided by total investment — your money multiple

 Break-even Revenue